 With Octoparse, you can easily scrape any data you want such as top news, hot topics, worldwide trends, etc. from a variety of social media websites, such as Twitter.

-In this tutorial, we would show you how to extract data from Twitter.
+In this tutorial, we will show you how to scrape data from Twitter.
 Any data seen on the web page can be scraped without coding.
 If you are interested in the data scraping from these social media websites like Twitter, this tutorial can help you get started.

 By scraping data from Twitter, you can:

 - Keep updated with the latest trends worldwide

 - Find out potential customers for your business

 - Analyze the marketing value of hot topics

 Let's get started with the main steps in this tutorial to start your task.
 [Download demo task file here]